 ‘An Unknown Girl‘ by Moniza Alvi is a forty-seven line poem written in free verse.
-The poem has very minimal punctuation thus creating the affect of a stream of consciousness narrative.
+The poem has very minimal punctuation thus creating the effect of a stream of consciousness narrative.
 The speaker is looking from place to place, taking in the setting and expressing her thoughts at the same time without pause.
-Each line is fairly short making the poem cohesive in appearance and steady in it’s rhythm when read allowed.
+Each line is fairly short making the poem cohesive in appearance and steady in its rhythm when read allowed.

 The poem begins with the speaker sitting in a marketplace getting a henna tattoo from an “unknown girl,” this girl, like the speaker, is never named or described in greater detail.
 The speaker looks down at the peacock that has been “iced” onto her hand and then around at the shops.
-She feels a connection to the market stalls, and mannequins in the shop windows with their western style wigs.
+She feels a connection to the market stalls and mannequins in the shop windows with their western-style wigs.
 She wants to remember this moment, hold onto it, and force to it become part of herself.

 She looks forward in time and sees herself returning home with the henna tattoo, picking off the dark brown lines and watching the light brown markings fade over the next days.
 She will have a temporary connection to this place for which she will always yearn.

 Studded with neon

 Which she steadies with her

 Alvi begins this poem by describing the setting in which her speaker is placed.
 She is in an unnamed city, in an “evening bazaar” or market.
 The market is most likely made up of individual stalls some of which are “Studded with neon.”
 There are electronic, neon lights guiding visitors from place to place.
 Immediately there is a sense of contrast to this place.
 It is called a “bazaar,” evoking an image of old fashioned market places, but this is clearly not the case.